How to Trick Yourself Into Saving Tons of Money, No Hypnotist Required | Wealthsimple

 How to Trick Yourself Into Saving Tons of Money, No Hypnotist Required

 It's not your fault the human brain wasn't built to be the perfect money-saving machine.
-So we asked a behavioural economist how to turn it into one, painlessly.
+So we asked a behavioral economist how to turn it into one, painlessly.

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our “How To” series, where we lay out smart and easy-to-understand advice on navigating the financial world.